A Simple Guide to Pilates for Beginners

 Classical Pilates aims to preserve the original teaching of Joseph Pilates.
 It mainly focuses on exercise that were traditionally prescribed by the founder.
 It is more prescriptive when compared to other types, and exercises are usually performed in unvarying order.

 - Contemporary Pilates

 Also known as modern Pilates, contemporary Pilates, it is based original work of Joseph Pilates.
 However just as its name suggest, there are various adjustments that have been made in order for it to blend with modern lifestyles.
 It actually incorporates research and contemporary knowledge into its teaching.
 It has made Pilates safer, more applicable and effective.
-However the changes made also have their own short comings (remove.
-Wrong!)

 - Clinical Pilates